Tell Congress to aid newspapers in crisis

 Community newspapers provide hyperlocal coverage of all the issues that matter to you as a citizen, a neighbor, a family member, a voter and a taxpayer.
-The team at The Enterprise works hard day and night to bring you the news that matters most.
+The team at the Maryland Independent works hard day and night to bring you the news that matters most.

 During the COVID-19 global pandemic, we’ve doubled down on our efforts despite facing the same economic realities that you and your family are.
 We’ve made information about prevention, cases, business and event closings, coronavirus fatalities and more freely available that’s in the public interest, and we’ve banded together behind the scenes to create dynamic grant programs for local businesses — who, just like us — are facing turbulent times.

 We’re all in this together.
 You count on us, and we count on our community.
 It’s time for Congress to support local news sources.
-And we’re asking that you contact your elected officials on behalf of The Enterprise.
+And we’re asking that you contact your elected officials on behalf of the Maryland Independent.

 “Your local newspaper provides the news and information unique to your community.
 Where are the testing sites and who’s eligible, which businesses are open, what is the local online unemployment benefit application process, and much more,” writes Dean Ridings, CEO of a group called America’s Newspapers.
 “But your access to local news and information is gravely threatened by the economic carnage COVID-19 has wrought.”